 5 Nectar Plants For Butterflies In San Antonio

 1. Milkweed: No surprise that milkweed tops the nectar plant list for butterflies just as it tops the host plants.
 It’s always great when a plant can pull double-duty and provide nutrients for a butterfly’s complete lifecycle.
 Look for multiple types of milkweed in the nurseries; we’ll bring them in whenever we can find them.
 Milkweed is on the SAWS WaterSaver Landscape Coupon approved plant list.
-Make plans to join us for our amazing Monarch class on October 26th to learn more about these intriguing butterflies.

 2. Asters: Little butterflies like skippers, hairstreaks, and blues plus common buckeyes love sipping nectar from asters and other flowers in the Asteraceae family.
 Flat-topped, daisy-like flowers offer an attractive place for butterflies to easily land, rest, and slurp.
 Asters are a great fall blooming nectar plant for hungry Monarchs that are migrating through San Antonio in October.
 Many flowers in the Asteraceae family are also host plants for butterflies.
 And since asters attract more pollinators than just butterflies, these are great plants to include in pollinator gardens.